6 Creative Hobbies Like Sewing: Diamond Painting and 5 Others

 Hobbies like sewing have made a major comeback.
 While once regarded as “old lady” crafts, the lost arts our grandmothers mastered are becoming increasingly popular amongst younger generations.
 The explanations for this phenomenon range from collective nostalgia for better times to seeking something “real” in the mass-produced modern era.
-No matter what the case may be, everyone from 20-somethings to senior citizens is embracing sewing, knitting, crocheting, gardening and other projects from earlier eras.
+No matter what the reason is, everyone from 20-somethings to senior citizens is embracing sewing, knitting, crocheting, gardening and other creative trends from earlier eras.

-If you are someone who enjoys sewing, there are several similar projects worth trying your hand at.
+If you are someone who already enjoys sewing, there are several similar hobby ideas worth trying your hand at.
 For those who are into producing handmade garments, knitting is a solid option.
-For those, however, who enjoy the more artistic side of crafting, diamond painting is the perfect choice because you're re-creating beautiful artwork that inspires and can evoke emotion.
-Keep reading to discover some hobbies like sewing that will quickly become your new favorites!
+For those who may enjoy the more artistic side of crafting, diamond painting is the perfect choice because you're re-creating beautiful artwork that inspires and can evoke emotion.
+Keep reading to discover some other hobbies like sewing that will quickly become your new favorites!

 Like sewing, diamond painting allows you to create something beautiful and personal.
-Instead of using fabric and thread, however, you diamond paint with an applicator pen, resin diamonds, and a canvas of your choice.
-Diamond painting is a much easier hobby to learn than sewing because it does not require any special skills or expensive equipment, so it’s a great hobby for every age group.
+Instead of using fabric, thread, and a sewing machine, however, you diamond paint with an applicator pen, resin diamonds, and a self-adhesive canvas.
+As a somewhat new craft on the hobby scene, diamond painting is much easier to learn than sewing because it does not require any special skills or expensive equipment.
+So it’s a great craft project for every age group.
+Even beginners can create brilliant works of art!

-Diamond Art Club® kits come with extra sparkly rhinestones known as “drills” and a self-flattening, tarpaulin, self-adhesive canvas, plus all the tools needed to complete the project.
-The canvas is pre-printed with symbols in a grid-like pattern that shows you exactly what color drill to place in each spot.
+Diamond Art Club® kits come with extra sparkly rhinestones known as “drills,” an adhesive, self-flattening canvas, plus all the tools needed to complete the project.
+The tarpaulin canvas is pre-printed with symbols in a grid-like pattern, showing you exactly what color drill to place in each spot.
 While you’re working on the project up close, it may look a bit random.
-But when you are finished, you will have an incredible piece of art that reveals a beautiful image or landscape when viewed from a distance.
+But when you are finished, you will have an incredible piece of art that reveals a magnificent image or landscape when viewed from a distance.

-Diamond art painting can be good for your mental health too.
-It allows you to decompress, relax your mind and take a break from whatever work, school projects or stressful tasks you are currently working on.
+Diamond art painting can be good for your mental health, too.
+It allows you to decompress, relax your mind and take a break from whatever work assignments, school projects or stressful tasks you are currently stressed about.
 Plus, it’s a fun hobby that can involve friends and family.
 With a large enough canvas, you can work on one end of the design while a buddy or sibling works on the other side.
-Just make sure to order extra drill pens so everyone has the right tools to partake in the fun.
+Just make sure to order extra drill pens, so everyone has the right tools to partake in the fun.

 If you enjoy working with a needle and thread, consider taking up cross-stitch.
-Like diamond painting, this project involves creating an image from hundreds of smaller elements.
+Like diamond painting, this craft hobby involves creating an image from hundreds of smaller elements.
 Only instead of each square being occupied by a resin rhinestone, each square is filled by an X of colored thread.

-Cross-stitch is easy to learn, and it is cheap to get started.
-And if you think of old-fashioned samplers when you think of this craft, think again.
-Modern cross-stitch patterns contain everything from classic imagery to funny phrases and pop culture icons.
+Cross-stitch is easy to learn, and getting started is very budget-friendly.
+And if old-fashioned samplers are what come to mind when you think of this craft, think again.
+Modern cross-stitch patterns run the gamut from classic imagery to funny phrases and pop culture icons.
+Cross-stitch has been trending in a big way over the last few years, so you should have no trouble finding tutorials and patterns that match your interests.

 Knitting has seen a major resurgence in popularity over the last few years, and for good reason.
 What better way is there to make your Netflix sessions more productive than by whipping up a pair of socks while you binge?

 All jokes aside, knitting is a rewarding hobby.
-It’s hard not to feel a sense of accomplishment after making a wearable garment or accessory using little more than sticks and string.
-It has been gaining some serious momentum in the fiber arts world, too, and it is possible to knit just about anything you can imagine.
+It’s hard not to feel a sense of accomplishment after producing a wearable garment or accessory using little more than sticks and string.
+It has been gaining some serious momentum in the fiber arts world, too, showing up on works in galleries and public art displays.
+Part of its appeal may be that it is possible to knit just about anything you can imagine.
+Another reason could be the serious surge in the variety and quality of yarn available to knitters over this past decade, which has improved the allure and value of woven items.
+OR from simple polyester strands to luxurious ombre dyed cashmere.
+Depending on your skill level, you can make everything from basic dishcloths and scarves to stunning cashmere sweaters.

-Quilting technically is sewing, but it is a brand-new hobby for someone who is more familiar with, say, stitching clothing.
-A finished quilt is an incredible work of art, too.
+Quilting technically is sewing, but it can be a brand-new hobby for someone who is more familiar with, say, stitching clothing on a sewing machine.
 The appeal of quilting is obvious.
 What’s better than making something warm and cozy to snuggle up in or give as a gift?
+In addition, a finished quilt is an incredible work of art, which can be hung on the wall as home decor.

 While the idea of making a quilt may seem overwhelming, the process isn’t exactly hard.
 Sure, there are plenty of complex and difficult patterns out there, but there are also much simpler ones that are appropriate for newbies.
 Learning how to make a quilt takes time, and you will likely make loads of mistakes before becoming a pro.
-If you want to take your sewing skills to the next level, though, few hobbies are better than quilting.
+If you want to take your sewing skills to the next level, though, few hobbies are better suited than quilting.
+This hobby is a lot of fun if you are interested in upcycling, too, since you can repurpose previously used material or even use old t-shirts to make comfy quilts.

 Comparing gardening to sewing may seem like a bit of a stretch, but hear us out.
 Like sewing, gardening takes time and involves working with your hands.
 It also allows you to create something from virtually nothing and is incredibly rewarding.
 And it is probably a life skill that your grandmother (or great-grandmother) mastered long before you were born.

-Even if you live in a tiny apartment, you can still plant a “garden” on your windowsill, or check with neighbors or local online forums for a community garden you can join.
-There are even countertop gardening systems (complete with lights) that allow you to grow fresh produce anywhere in your home.
-Whether you try your hand at indoor or outdoor gardening, you’ll develop a valuable skill while working on this rewarding hobby.
+Even if you live in a tiny apartment, you can still plant a “garden” on your windowsill, or check with neighbors and local online forums for a community garden you can join.
+There are even countertop gardening systems (complete with lights) available that allow you to grow fresh produce or herbs anywhere in your home.
+Just imagine how amazing your meals will taste, knowing that you grew some of it yourself?
+Whether you try your hand at indoor or outdoor gardening, you’ll develop a deeper appreciation for food and pick up some valuable skills while working on this rewarding hobby.